mhbeals/scissorsandpaste/Individual MD Entries/1794-01-06_Glasgow Advertiser_372.md

-                    which is now the capital of the State of South Carolina; the city of Martenberg, now the capital of North Carolina; the city of Knoxcille, in teh new district of Franklyn; the city of Nuskville, in the new district of Cumberland; the city of LExington, and the city of Donxville, in the new State of Kentucky; and the city of Bennington, in the new state of Vermont.
+                    which is now the capital of the State of South Carolina; the city of Martenberg, now the capital of North Carolina; the city of Knoxcille, in teh new district of Franklyn; the city of Nuskville, in the new district of Cumberland; the city of Lexington, and the city of Donxville, in the new State of Kentucky; and the city of Bennington, in the new state of Vermont.
 The ground is also marked out, and the lots are upon sale, for building one more new city, to be called